 Let’s start with the basics: your flight.
 If you’re flying in from some other European country, go for a budget airline.
 If your flight is from another continent, consider booking your flight tickets to a hub city, like London, Berlin or Paris.
 Even if it’s a place that’s not on your list, you will be able to get a flight with one of the European budget airlines and save a lot.

 Like I mentioned, Italy has a superb train network.
 You can cover the main locations with the Trenitalia express train passing through Milan, Venice, Florence, Rome, and Naples.
 I know that you might be used to purchasing your tickets through intermediaries that offer a better price most of the time, but that’s not the case with the Italian Railways.
 You’ll get the cheapest tickets by purchasing them directly from the Italian Railways.
 And if you book in advance, the fare will be even cheaper.
+Check out this useful article if you’re planning to explore Italy by train.

 There are a lot of famous hotel chains in Italy that offer a lot of perks, but for an insane price.
 Luckily for backpackers, there are a lot of affordable pensions (family-run guesthouses) and affordable hotels.
 You can also consider staying in convents or other religious accommodations.
 These places are very comfortable, affordable and often times at a great location!
 For example, I stayed in the Istituto Santa Giuliana Falconieri in Rome, located right next to the Piazza Navona in the historic part of the city and close to everything.
 And the location is very important and you MUST check it before booking your accommodation.
 Some hostels might offer a price that’s too good to be true, but they might be located far away from all tourist attractions.